 This instant chakli recipe is a great way to enjoy a traditional favorite with half the effort but all the flavor.

 - Made with fewer ingredients.
+It's simple & flavorful.

-- Authentic Chakli flavors with minimal effort.
+- Authentic Maharashtrian Chakli flavors with minimal effort.

 Ingredients Needed